Hodosan Shrine

 6 of 7 in Chichibu

-Hodosan Shrine (寳登山神社, Hodosan Jinja) is a peaceful and historic site located at the foot of Mount Hodo, about 10 kilometers north of Chichibu.
-Built in the year 110, the current buildings were reconstructed during the Meiji Period and feature the Gongen-zukuri style, where the prayer hall and main hall share a single roof.
-The shrine is surrounded by forest and is especially beautiful in autumn when the leaves turn vibrant shades of red and gold.
+Hodosan Shrine (寳登山神社, Hodosan Jinja) is a tranquil and historically rich site nestled at the base of Mount Hodo, about 10 kilometers north of Chichibu.
+Originally built in the year 110, the shrine's current structures were reconstructed during the Meiji Period.
+These buildings follow the Gongen-zukuri architectural style, where the prayer hall and main hall share a single roof.
+Surrounded by lush forests, the shrine is particularly captivating in autumn when the trees transform into a vibrant display of red, orange, and gold leaves, creating a picturesque scene.

 Provided through partner sites